 Samuel R. Berger

-Samuel R. Berger is Chair of ASG, and is actively involved across the firm’s engagements and regions, with a strong focus on Asia, Russia and Central Asia, and the Middle East.
+Samuel R. Berger is Chair of Albright Stonebridge Group, and is actively involved across the firm’s engagements and regions, with a strong focus on Asia, Russia and Central Asia, and the Middle East.
 Drawing on experiences at the highest levels of government and in the private sector, Mr. Berger helps clients successfully navigate emerging economies and beyond.

 Mr. Berger has had a distinguished career in both the public and private sectors.
 From 1997-2001, he served as National Security Advisor to President Bill Clinton.